mcgnly/DeveloperDocumentation/WEB/WebDevelopers.md

 ----------

 Now that you understand how to incorporate receiving data via the relayr platform.
 You can go ahead and create your first web project.
-Check out our simple and quick  [Don't Touch This sample project](/WEB/SampleProject) to get inspired.
+Check out our simple and quick <a href="https://github.com/relayr/android-demo-apps/tree/master/thermometer" target="_blank">Don't Touch This sample project</a> to get inspired.